AlessandroChecco/pandas-tutorial/README.md

 # Pandas Tutorial - [goo.gl/BPYJhp](http://goo.gl/BPYJhp)

 This repository contains the material (notebooks, data) for the pandas tutorial.
-Tutorial derived from Joris Van den Bossche: [releases page](https://github.com/jorisvandenbossche/pandas-tutorial/releases).
+Tutorial derived from Joris Van den Bossche: [releases page](https://github.com/jorisvandenbossche/pandas-tutorial/releases) and from [this tutorial](https://github.com/rajathkumarmp/Python-Lectures).

 ## Requirements to run this tutorial